devtron-labs/devtron/docs/user-guide/creating-application/secrets.md

 ```bash
 $ helm install my-release external-secrets/kubernetes-external-secrets --set securityContext.fsGroup=65534 --set serviceAccount.annotations."eks\.amazonaws\.com/role-arn"='arn:aws:iam::111111111111:role/ROLENAME'
 ```

-### AWS Secret Manager
+#### Adding Secrets From AWS Secret Manager

-To add secrets from secrets from AWS secret manager, navigate to `Secrets` of the application and follow the steps mentioned below :
+To add secrets from AWS secret manager, navigate to `Secrets` of the application and follow the steps mentioned below :

 ![](../../images/creating-application/secrets/aws-secret-1.jpg)

-Step 1: Click on `Add Secret` to add a new secret.
+1. Click on `Add Secret` to add a new secret.

 ![](../../images/creating-application/secrets/aws-secret-2.jpg)

-Step 2: Select `AWS Secret Manager` from dropdown of `Data type`.
+2. Select `AWS Secret Manager` from dropdown of `Data type`.

-Step 3: Provide a name to your secret.
+3. Provide a name to your secret.

-Step 4: Select how you want to use the secret.
+4. Select how you want to use the secret.
 You many leave it selected as environment variable and also you may leave `Role ARN` empty.

-Step 5: In `Data` section, you will have to provide data in key-value format.
+5. In `Data` section, you will have to provide data in key-value format.

 All the required field to pass your data to fetch secrets on devtron are described below :